vidhyasrinivasan65/parksg/assessment.md

 everyone is defending a design rather than reading data.

 **What I would never let an AI settle:** what the product claims to be true.
-Not how it fetches, not how it renders — what it *asserts*.
+Not how it fetches, not how it renders; what it *asserts*.
 "This carpark has 224 spaces" is a claim my organisation is making to a driver, and a model producing a plausible number is not the same thing as someone deciding the claim is true.